 This documentation describes version 1.0 of ReactionNetworks.

-The object ReactionNetworks is a package.
+The object ReactionNetworks is a package, defined in ReactionNetworks.m2, with auxiliary files in ReactionNetworks/.